All Episodes

 He talks about in there, for example, he talks about what a psychic is and how that actually works.

-just hanging kind of above the skin of the body, which is there.
+He says that there is a layer of sort of electromagnetic magnetic layer just hanging kind of above the skin of the body, which is there.

-That's what we, when we put an EKG on somebody, we're detecting it through that electromagnetic layer.
+It's what we, when we put an EKG on somebody, we're detecting it through that electromagnetic layer.

-I think what he's saying is we're just not really looking up and we need to look up and we also need to look inside ourselves because we have souls and they're really important.
+I think what he's saying is we're just not really looking up, and we need to look up, and we also need to look inside ourselves because we have souls, and they're really important.

-He talks about sin and ecstasy and heaven and all that kind of stuff,
+He talks about sin and ecstasy and heaven and all that kind of stuff.

-There's no mystery to it when he's finished.
+But he makes it so clear, there's no mystery to it when he's finished.

 It's just very straightforward and very simple, and you understand where we are.